nginfra/movici-geo-query/README.rst

 Installation
 ------------
-Movici Geo Query binaries are currently only available for Linux (manylinux), but Windows and Mac builds are coming up soon.
+Movici Geo Query binary wheels are currently available for Linux (manylinux) and Windows.
+There are currently no concrete plans for Mac builds.
+If you'd like to have macos binaries, please create an issue for it.
 Installation can be done using ``pip install movici-geo-query``

 .. _Building from source: